tdilauro/Simplified-wiki/MetadataLayer.md

   single-use licenses, this will probably always be 0.

-* `licenses_reserved`: The number of licenses that are in the following (somewhat specialized) state: someone put the book on hold waited for it, and is now at the front of the queue.
-The book is available _for them_ to borrow, but no one else can borrow it.
+* `licenses_reserved`: The number of licenses that are in the following (somewhat specialized) state: someone put the book on hold, waited for it, and is now at the front of the queue. _They_ can borrow the book right now, but it's not available to borrow in general.

   If you don't know how many titles are in this state, it's okay to set this to 0.